Basic features of Betty Blocks

 A starting point for those who are about to discover the platform and its main features.

 As a low-coding platform, Betty Blocks provides essential features and tools for citizen developers to be able to build different types of applications.
-The core functionality consists of the page builder (or pages), data model, actions, tools, and the block store.
+The core functionality consists of the Pages, Models, Actions, Tools, and the Block Store.

-When you start building an application, it is up to you to decide where you want to begin from.
-One way is to create a front-end carcass (user interface) using the page builder in the first place before mapping out how you want to structure your data; or if your feel like setting data configuration first, go ahead with data modeling, it is also a good idea to start with it in some cases.
+When you start building an application, it is up to you to decide where you want to begin.
+One way is to create a front-end carcass (user interface) using the page builder (main tooling of Pages) in the first place before mapping out how you want to structure your data with Models; or if you feel like setting data configuration first, go ahead with data modeling, it is also a good idea to start with it in some cases.

 Sometimes users might look for even simpler solutions while creating their applications.
 For instance, one needs a rather typical task management application to set up for their company.
 For these cases, we’ve developed a bunch of templates with a ready-to-use functionality that some might find really handy and useful.